rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 As I was on my way and drew near to Damascus, about noon a great light from heaven suddenly shone around me. ^2206

-And I fell to the ground and heard a voice saying to me, Saul, Saul, why are you persecuting me? ^2207
+And I fell to the ground and heard a voice saying to me, 'Saul, Saul, why are you persecuting me?' ^2207

-And I answered, Who are you, Lord?
-And he said to me, I am Jesus of Nazareth, whom you are persecuting. ^2208
+And I answered, 'Who are you, Lord?'
+And he said to me, 'I am Jesus of Nazareth, whom you are persecuting.' ^2208

 Now those who were with me saw the light but did not understand the voice of the one who was speaking to me. ^2209

-And I said, What shall I do, Lord?
-And the Lord said to me, Rise, and go into Damascus, and there you will be told all that is appointed for you to do. ^2210
+And I said, 'What shall I do, Lord?'
+And the Lord said to me, 'Rise, and go into Damascus, and there you will be told all that is appointed for you to do.' ^2210

 And since I could not see because of the brightness of that light, I was led by the hand by those who were with me, and came into Damascus. ^2211

 And one Ananias, a devout man according to the law, well spoken of by all the Jews who lived there, ^2212

-came to me, and standing by me said to me, Brother Saul, receive your sight.
+came to me, and standing by me said to me, 'Brother Saul, receive your sight.'
 And at that very hour I received my sight and saw him. ^2213

-And he said, The God of our fathers appointed you to know his will, to see the Righteous One and to hear a voice from his mouth; ^2214
+And he said, 'The God of our fathers appointed you to know his will, to see the Righteous One and to hear a voice from his mouth; ^2214

 for you will be a witness for him to everyone of what you have seen and heard. ^2215

 And now why do you wait?
-Rise and be baptized and wash away your sins, calling on his name. ^2216
+Rise and be baptized and wash away your sins, calling on his name.' ^2216

 When I had returned to Jerusalem and was praying in the temple, I fell into a trance ^2217

-and saw him saying to me, Make haste and get out of Jerusalem quickly, because they will not accept your testimony about me. ^2218
+and saw him saying to me, 'Make haste and get out of Jerusalem quickly, because they will not accept your testimony about me.' ^2218

-And I said, Lord, they themselves know that in one synagogue after another I imprisoned and beat those who believed in you. ^2219
+And I said, 'Lord, they themselves know that in one synagogue after another I imprisoned and beat those who believed in you. ^2219

-And when the blood of Stephen your witness was being shed, I myself was standing by and approving and watching over the garments of those who killed him. ^2220
+And when the blood of Stephen your witness was being shed, I myself was standing by and approving and watching over the garments of those who killed him.' ^2220

-And he said to me, Go, for I will send you far away to the Gentiles. ^2221
+And he said to me, 'Go, for I will send you far away to the Gentiles.' ^2221

 Up to this word they listened to him.
 Then they raised their voices and said, Away with such a fellow from the earth!
 For he should not be allowed to live. ^2222